donedgardo/blog/content/daily/collaboration-vs-coordination-day-2.md

 ---
-path: /five-problems-in-progress-is-not-five-times-faster
 date: 2026-03-10T14:00:00.000Z
-title: Five problems in progress is not five times faster
+title: "Five problems in progress is not five times faster"
-description: Work in progress is not work completed.
-Starting is easy.
-Finishing is hard.
+category: daily
 ---
 Hello there! 👋

 Picture two teams.